 We all love our furry friends and want to feel safe when walking them around the neighborhood.
-Most people think about dog bites as being the most dangerous aftermath of a dog not properly being leashed when not on its own property.
-However, it is equally dangerous to walk a dog without a proper leash, or by someone who is not the dog’s owner.
+Most people think about dog bites as being the most dangerous aftermath of an aggressive attack.
+However, it is equally dangerous to walk a dog without a proper leash.
+Or to be walked by someone who is not the dog’s owner.
 If you receive injuries in a dog attack our Tulsa dog bite injury lawyers can help.

-In Tulsa, all dogs must be “under leash” when they are walking in public.
+In Tulsa, and in many other towns in Oklahoma, all dogs must be “under leash” when they are walking in public.
 This includes walking down the street or sidewalk in your neighborhood.
 The only persons authorized to walk the dog are one or more of the following: